pompoko-japanese-school/pompoko-japanese-school.github.io/source/_posts/lessons.md

 ### Tailored Courses for All Levels
 Whether you’re just starting out or looking to polish your advanced skills, we have a course for you:
-- **Beginner Class**: Learn Hiragana, Katakana, and basic sentence structures.
-Start speaking from day one to build a strong foundation.
-- **Pre-Intermediate Class**: Bridge the gap between beginner and intermediate with conversation practice, Japanese videos, and reading materials.
-- **Intermediate Class**: Choose your favorite topics (e.g., anime or travel) and practice one-on-one conversations with grammar corrections and vocabulary expansion.
-- **Business Japanese**: Master honorific language and business etiquette with experienced professionals who have worked in Japanese companies.
+- **Beginner Class**:
+Start with learning Hiragana and Katakana, followed by beginner-level textbooks.
+Through speaking practice from the very beginning, you’ll learn verbs, adjectives, and nouns, ensuring that you avoid becoming a “mute Japanese speaker” when you reach the intermediate level.
+- **Pre-Intermediate Class**:
+Once you complete the beginner level, you will read intermediate textbooks with your teacher while practicing conversation.
+You will also watch Japanese videos and read news articles to strengthen your application skills, bridging the gap between beginner and intermediate levels.
+- **Intermediate Class**:
+If you can engage in free conversation, you’ll have one-on-one discussions with your teacher on a chosen theme each session.
+These are not just casual chats—the teacher will correct your pronunciation and grammar mistakes while helping you expand your vocabulary.
+You can pick any topic you like, such as anime or travel!
+- **Business Japanese**:
+Designed for those aiming to work at Japanese companies, this course focuses on learning honorific language and Japanese business etiquette.
+Lessons are taught by experienced teachers who have worked for Japanese companies for many years.
+Let us help you navigate your professional life in Japan!

 ---